enriquepablo/peer/doc/users.rst

 If a user has an active account on the site, she can log in to the site, following the *Sign in* link mentioned above and filling in her username and password in the presented form.
-Once identified, the *Sign up* and *Sign in* links dissapear, and are replaced by one labelled "Logout" and another labelled with the user's full name (or username if the full name is not available).
+Once identified, the *Sign up* and *Sign in* links disappear, and are replaced by one labelled "Logout" and another labelled with the user's full name (or username if the full name is not available).
 Following the *Logout* link invalidates the authentication tokens produced through signing in, so that the user becomes anonymous once